In This Article

 Microdose with Lithium

-Studies also suggest that lithium depends on the availability of other minerals and works synergistically with other minerals to maximized its effectiveness for mood, longevity, and cognitive support.2 Mineral deficiencies pose a serious threat to our health, as they are responsible for thousands of biochemical processes.
+Studies also suggest that lithium depends on the availability of other minerals and works synergistically with other minerals to maximize its effectiveness for mood, longevity, and cognitive support.2 Mineral deficiencies pose a serious threat to our health, as they are responsible for thousands of biochemical processes.
 Soils have been demineralized with modern chemical farming techniques and farmers struggle to healthfully reintroduce missing minerals back into their soils—but commonly in forms difficult for us to absorb.10

 Mineral Deficiencies

-It is estimated that up to two-thirds of the world’s population might be at risk for deficiency in one or more essential mineral element.
+It is estimated that up to two-thirds of the world’s population might be at risk for deficiency in one or more essential mineral elements.
 According to the Copenhagen Consensus 2008, mineral deficiencies are one of the most serious challenges to humankind.9

-Albion laboratories, the world’s leader in patents on supplemental minerals, and the source of LifeSpa’s Essential Minerals (with lithium) published a conservative estimate of mineral deficiencies in the United States:8
+Albion Laboratories, the world’s leader in patents on supplemental minerals, and the source of LifeSpa’s Essential Minerals (with lithium) published a conservative estimate of mineral deficiencies in the United States:8

 - Magnesium: 75%